idsia-robotics/mutual_gaze_detector/README.md

 Mutual Gaze Detector
 ==============

-This repository contains a ROS2 implementation of a mutual gaze detector designed for Human Robot Interaction applications.
+This repository contains a ROS2 implementation of a mutual gaze detector designed for Human Robot Interaction applications which requires reasonable tracking up 5 meters.

 [![Mutual Gaze Detector at Work](https://github.com/idsia-robotics/mutual_gaze_detector/blob/hri/assets/readme.gif)](https://raw.githubusercontent.com/idsia-robotics/mutual_gaze_detector/hri/assets/readme.mp4)

 ## Installation

+We provide two ways of installation: from scratch on native Ubuntu or two Docker images to simplify the setup procedure.
+One image can be used to create a container for running the demo and the other is instead already set up to run the full pipeline provided that the right hardware is available.

 ### Docker
-We provide both instructions to install everything from scratch and docker containers to simplify the setup.

-The documentation for the docker part can be found [here](docker/README.md).
+[Here](docker/README.md) is reported a detailed documentation for the Docker part which contains instruction to run both a container for the whole pipeline as well as the quick demo.

+#### Docker Requirements
+The Docker setup has been tested with two different OS:
+* Windows, by using Windows Subsystem for Linux (WSL2)
+* Ubuntu 22.04 LTS

+#### Docker Demo
-Note that one of the container has been created to test the mutual gaze detector on a pre-recorded rosbag file.
+As previously said one of the container has been created to test the mutual gaze detector on a pre-recorded rosbag file.
 In this way, one can see the detector at work without any hardware requirement (e.g. Azure Kinect Camera and GPU).

-### Pre-requisites
+### Native installation

-#### Host
+#### Host Pre-Requisites

-The code in this repository has been tested with a machine running:
+The code in this repository has been developed and tested with a machine running:
 * Ubuntu 22.04 LTS
 * Kernel Version: 6.1.0-1013-oem
 * ROS2 Humble
 * Python 3.10.12

-#### ROS2
+#### ROS2 General Installation

 Install Humble desktop full version of ROS2, following the [official instructions](https://docs.ros.org/en/humble/Installation.html). and then install colcon